ocavue/tsdocs/examples/example-typedoc/docs/README.md

 `number`

 The number of elements to remove.
+If value of this argument is either a negative number, zero, undefined, or a type that cannot be converted to an integer, the function will evaluate the argument as zero and not remove any elements.

 ###### items